How to Fix Closures or Frontals

 I recommend using the following process in small areas about the size of a dime or smaller.

 This won’t work well in areas with more significant bald spots.
 Grab up one of your dark eyeliner or eyebrow pencils to color the lace where the bare spots are.
-Use a face powder or concealer to create your part.
-Use a dark eyeshadow to color hair roots and blend out with the rest of your hair once you define your part.

 This repair is similar to the following part repair, but this requires you to color the lace as well.